AhmedSaad95/hctn/README.md

 install_github("AhmedSaad95/hctn")
 ```
 ## Dependencies
-This list contain the packages that my package needs to work
+This list contains the packages that my package needs to work
 ```
 library(shiny)
 library(shinythemes)